-- 'Amounts accrued to you as an exclusive deemed resident of another county in terms of a double taxation agreement between RSA and that other country'

 - 'Exempt i.t.o. section 10(1)(o)'

 - Applicable to the 2019 YOA and prior years

 - 'Donations'

 - 'Exempt local and foreign dividends'

 - Applicable to the 2019 YOA and prior years

 - 'Exempt Local Dividends'

 - Applicable from 2020 YOA

+- From the 2025 YOA, source code 4306 will display next to this field

 - 'Exempt Foreign Dividends'

 - Applicable from 2020 YOA

+- From the 2025 YOA, source code 4307 will display next to this field

 - 'Interest earned by a non-resident i.t.o. s10(1)(h)'

 - This field will only display for the 2020 YOA and prior years

 - From the 2021 YOA onwards, this field will display as 'Interest Exempt in terms of s10(1)(h) (amount must be included in the local interest amount)' under the 'Investment Income' section and the 'Trust Income' section of the return.

 - 'Inheritances'

 - 'Foreign pension'

-- Where an amount is considered non-taxable, and has not been specified in the list provided, the amount must be completed under 'Other' and the description field must be completed.
+- e) Where an amount is considered non-taxable, and has not been specified in the list provided, the amount must be completed under 'Other' and the description field must be completed.

-5.10 TAX FREE INVESTMENTS (TFI)
+6.11 TAX FREE INVESTMENTS (TFI)

-Section 12T of the Income Tax Act came into operation on 1 March 2015 and is an incentive to encourage household savings.

-A Tax Free Investment is a financial instrument or policy (as defined in section 29A) owned by a natural person or deceased/insolvent estate of a natural person and is administered by a person or entity designated by the Minister of Finance (e.g. banks, long term insurers, national government, collective investment scheme companies).

-In terms of section 12T:

-- Any amount received by or accrued to a natural person or deceased/insolvent estate of a natural person in respect of a tax free investment is exempt from: - Normal tax in respect of interest & profit/loss in share trading - Dividends tax - Capital gains or losses. - The contributions made by a person to a tax free investment: - Must be in cash - Is limited to R500 000 in aggregate (during the natural person's lifetime). - Is limited to the following for the year of assessment: - o R30 000 for years prior to 1 March 2017 - R33 000 from 1 March 2017 - o R36 000 from 1 March 2020 - The annual and lifetime contribution limits: - Apply in respect of multiple tax free investment accounts. - Are not affected if the person transfers amounts between tax free investments. - Are not affected by the income or proceeds received from a tax free investment (in other words, the capitalised returns are not regarded as contributions). - Any capital gain or capital loss from the disposal of the tax free investment is also disregarded for CGT purposes. - If a person contributes more than the allowable limit to a tax free investment during the tax year, 40% penalty will be payable on the amount that exceeds the allowable limit.
+- a) If a taxpayer is classified as a non-resident this section will display as: "Tax Free Investments (TFI) For Non-Resident" (applicable from the 2025 YOA onwards). - b) Section 12T of the Income Tax Act came into operation on 1 March 2015 and is an incentive to encourage household savings. - c) A Tax Free Investment is a financial instrument or policy (as defined in section 29A) owned by a natural person or deceased/insolvent estate of a natural person and is administered by a person or entity designated by the Minister of Finance (e.g. banks, long term insurers, national government, collective investment scheme companies). - d) In terms of section 12T: - Any amount received by or accrued to a natural person or deceased/insolvent estate of a natural person in respect of a tax free investment is exempt from: - Normal tax in respect of interest & profit/loss in share trading - Dividends tax - Capital gains or losses. - The contributions made by a person to a tax free investment: - Must be in cash - Is limited to R500 000 in aggregate (during the natural person's lifetime). - Is limited to the following for the 12 month period in the year of assessment: - o R30 000 for years prior to 1 March 2017 - R33 000 from 1 March 2017 - o R36 000 from 1 March 2020 - The annual and lifetime contribution limits: - Apply in respect of multiple tax free investment accounts. - Are not affected if the person transfers amounts between tax free investments. - Are not affected by the income or proceeds received from a tax free investment (in other words, the capitalised returns are not regarded as contributions). - Any capital gain or capital loss from the disposal of the tax free investment is also disregarded for CGT purposes. - If a person contributes more than the allowable limit to a tax free investment during the tax year, 40% penalty will be payable on the amount that exceeds the allowable limit. - Example: Mr Taxpayer contributes R50 000 to a tax free investment account during the

-- Example: Mr Taxpayer contributes R50 000 to a tax free investment account during the 2020 year of assessment.
-The annual limit is exceeded by R17 000 therefore R6 800 (i.e. (R50 000 R33 000) x 40%) will be added to normal tax payable after rebates. - If a person contributes more than R500 000 in aggregate to a tax free investment, 40% penalty will be payable on the amount in excess of R500 000 (reduced by any penalty paid under the annual limit).
+2020 year of assessment.
+The annual limit is exceeded by R17 000 therefore R6 800 (i.e. $(R50\ 000-R33\ 000)\ x\ 40\%)$ will be added to normal tax payable after rebates.